 Language standard Support level C90 Supported.
 C99 Supported, with the exception of complex numbers.
 C11 [COMMUNITY] The base Clang component provides C11 language functionality.
 However, Arm has performed no independent testing of these features and therefore these are [COMMUNITY] features.
 Use of C11 library features is unsupported.
+Note C11 is the default language standard for C code.
+Use the -std option to restrict the language standard if required.
+Use the -Wc11-extensions option to warn about any use of C11-specific features.
 C++98 Supported, including the use of C++ exceptions.
 Support for -fno-exceptions is limited.
 See Standard C++ library implementation definition in the Arm [®] C and C++ Libraries and Floating-Point Support User Guide for more information about support for exceptions.